juny-lim/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Tools/use_rtl_dsp/README.md

 Given a workable RTL module, one may need to apply some modifications in order to integrate it into oneAPI program.
 1. An RTL module must use a single input Avalon® streaming interface.
-    Besides RTL library's interface, you must include a clock port, a resetn port, and Avalon® streaming interface input and output ports (that is, ivalid, ovalid, iready, oready) into your RTL module.
-Name the ports as specified here.
+    Besides RTL library's interface, you must include a `clock` port, a `resetn` port, and Avalon® streaming interface input and output ports (that is: `ivalid`, `ovalid`, `iready`, `oready`) into your RTL module.

     > **Note**: The signal names must match the ones specified in the .xml file.
 An error occurs during library creation if a signal name is inconsistent.

 2. RTL library’s characteristics needs to be specified.
-For example, this tutorial RTL library has specified latency value, that needs to be specified in object manifest file (.xml) under ATTRIBUTES.
+For example, this tutorial RTL library has specified the latency of the RTL component, that needs to be specified in object manifest file (.xml) under ATTRIBUTES.
 For other ATTRIBUTES-specific elements, do refer to [Object Manifest File Syntax of an RTL Module](https://www.intel.com/content/www/us/en/docs/oneapi/programming-guide/2023-1/object-manifest-file-syntax-of-an-rtl-library.html) for additional information.

     > **Note**: It is challenging to debug an RTL module that works correctly on its own but works incorrectly as part of a SYCL kernel.
 Double-check all parameters under the ATTRIBUTES element in the object manifest file (.xml).

-## Building the `use_rtl_dsp` Tutorial
+## Build the `use_rtl_dsp` Sample

 > **Note**: When working with the command-line interface (CLI), you should configure the oneAPI toolkits using environment variables.
 > Set up your CLI environment by sourcing the `setvars` script located in the root of your oneAPI installation every time you open a new terminal window.